totalnoMartina/quiz-about-veggies-and-fruits/README.md

 ## Features

-- Home page offers two buttons - to start the quiz or check all Highscores
+- Home page offers two buttons - to start the quiz and check all Highscores
-- There is clear visibility of correct and incorrect answers when user clicks
+- There is clear visibility of correct and incorrect answers when user clicks while answering
-- There is an option to save your score or simply start again
+- There is an option to save your score or simply start the quiz again

 ### Features left to implement